MAGFest: MAGLabs

-In the wake of MAGFest's move from Virginia to Maryland in 2012, a secondary circuit of smaller events were held at the former primary venue in Alexandria.
-From 2016 these were branded as "MAGLabs".
+The main event circuit moved from Virginia to Maryland in 2012.
+Beginning in 2014 a secondary circuit of smaller events were held at the former primary venue in Virginia.
+The first two were titled "MAGFest 8.5" and "MAGFest Classic" in reference to their continuation of the original format.
+From 2016 these were branded as "MAGLabs", a name which has been retained since.
 The event circuit went on hiatus in 2019 but returned in 2025, with a new venue in Baltimore and the intention of holding it biannually.